Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Pura Kehen Front

-Built in the 12th Century, Pura Kehen is a Hindu temple that exhibits the elegance of traditional Balinese architecture, and doesn’t draw a massive touristy crowd to ruin its enchantment.
+Built in the 12th century, Pura Kehen is a Hindu temple that exhibits the elegance of traditional Balinese architecture!
+It also doesn’t draw a massive touristy crowd to ruin its enchantment 😉

 Pura Kehen 2 - 5D Adventurous Bali Itinerary - Ubud, Seminyak, Uluwatu

 Visitors are required to don a sarong as a form of respect, but don’t worry if you don’t have one as you can rent one for free over the counter.
-Similar to the Tekud Cepong Waterfall, menstruating women should avoid entering the premises.
+Similar to the Tukad Cepung Waterfall, menstruating women should avoid entering the premises.

 Opening hours: 9AM – 5PM